contentful/widget-sdk/docs/enhancement-proposals/uiep-0005-contextless-internal-launchdarkly-client.md

 ## Notes

-I removed the `isExampleSpace` targeting rule since 1) it isn't used anymore, and 2) it keeps the code a lot simpler (it was the only use of `contentPreviews` and `publishedCTs`, both of which come from streams and would require a more extensive refactoring).
+I removed the `isExampleSpace` targeting rule since 1) it isn't used anymore, and 2) it keeps the code a lot simpler.